Doctors Note Logo

 Stomach Flu?
 Why Your Gut is Reacting & Medically Approved Next Steps

-Sudden nausea, vomiting, diarrhea, cramps, and fatigue are most often due to viral gastroenteritis, not the respiratory flu, and usually resolve within 24 to 72 hours, though it spreads easily.
-There are several factors to consider; key details that could change your next steps are explained below.
+Sudden nausea, vomiting, diarrhea, cramps, and fatigue are most often caused by viral gastroenteritis (often called "stomach flu"), not the respiratory flu.
+Symptoms typically resolve within 24 to 72 hours, though the virus spreads easily through close contact and contaminated surfaces.

 answer background